Terry McLaurin Player Prop Bets for NFL Week 11 | Washington vs. Carolina 11/21/2021

 Season Stats

-- McLaurin has hauled in 49 balls, with a team-high 632 receiving yards plus four touchdowns.
-He has been targeted 84 times, and is averaging 70.2 yards per game.
+- McLaurin has hauled in 49 passes for a team-high 632 yards and four touchdowns.
+He has been targeted 84 times and averages 70.2 yards per game.

-- So far this season, 26.9% of the 312 passes thrown by his team have gone McLaurin's way.
+- McLaurin has been the target of 84 of his team's 312 passing attempts this season, or 26.9% of the target share.

-- With seven targets in the red zone this season, McLaurin has been on the receiving end of 22.6% of his team's 31 red zone pass attempts.
+- McLaurin has seen the ball thrown his way seven times in the red zone this season, 22.6% of his team's 31 red zone pass attempts.

-- The Football Team have run 56.4% passing plays and 43.6% rushing plays this season.
-They rank 22nd in the NFL in scoring.
+- The Football Team have thrown the football in 56.4% of their plays from scrimmage this year while staying on the ground 43.6% of the time.
+This offensive attack ranks 22nd in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for McLaurin's matchup with the Panthers.